007revad/Synology_enable_eunit/README.md

 [![committers.top badge](https://user-badge.committers.top/australia/007revad.svg)](https://user-badge.committers.top/australia/007revad)

 ### Description
-Enable unsupported Synology eSATA Expansion Unit models
+Enable unsupported Synology eSATA and InfiniBand Expansion Unit models

 This script will enable a choice of DX517, DX513, DX213, DX510, RX418, RX415 or RX410 on Synology NAS that have an eSATA port.

+This script will enable a choice of DX517, DX513, DX213, DX510, RX418, RX415 or RX410 on Synology NAS that have an InfiniBand port.

 You can enable as many different expansion unit models as you want.